nikii23/React-Admin-Dashboard/react-admin-dashboard-master/react-admin-dashboard-master/README.md

 The Dashboard also includes the graphical representation of all the review given the all the customers on a star based system.

-The link to the website is :- https://ananddubey1711.github.io/react-admin-dashboard/